Robocup-Lyontech/Robocup-Lyontech.github.io/_pages/contribution.md

 Here are some of the submodules :

-- [General Manager](https://github.com/jacques-saraydaryan/robocup_pepper-general_mng)  : we developed a General Orchestrator allowing the robot to coordinate its capacities (navigation, perception, interaction) and make decision on defined scenario.
+- [General Manager](https://github.com/jacques-saraydaryan/robocup_pepper-general_mng)  : we developed a general orchestrator allowing the robot to coordinate its capacities (navigation, perception, interaction) and make decision on defined scenario.

 - [Navigation Manager](https://github.com/jacques-saraydaryan/robocup_pepper-navigation_mng) : this functionality provide a set of navigation strategy depending on the observed context.
 Regarding to the context (lots of people, complex environment, large free space zone), the robot changes it way of navigation.